-NEW YORK OFFICE

-In charge of E. F. Cumnings, manager Foreign Advertising, from our Home Of-fice.
+NEW YORK OFFICE In charge of B. F. Cummings, manager Foreign Advertising, from our Home Of-fice.
 1127 Park Row Building, New York.

-BAN FRANCISCO OFFICE In charge of F. J. Cooper, 78 Geary St.

-Correspondence and other reading fint-er for publication should be addressed to be EDITOR.
-Address all business communications Address An Deserver NEWS, THE DESERET NEWS, Salt Lake City, Utah.
+SAN FRANCISCO OFFICE In charge of F. J. Cooper, 78 Geary St. Correspondence and other reading trat-ter for publication should be audressed to the EDITOR.
+Address all business communications and all remittances: THE DESERET NEWS Salt Lake City, Utah.